Brede Works: The copper mill

 Henrik Ehm, the owner of Hammermøllen at Helsingør, acquired Brede Works from Henrik Rosenmeyer's heirs in 1668.
-He also acquired Fuflevad Watermill, Stenhuggergården.
+He also acquired Fuglevad Watermill, Stenhuggergården.
 He converted it into a copper mill.

-Ludvig Manthey, who had until then owned the Lion Pharmacy in Copenhagen, served as manager of Brede Works and Ørholm from 1805 to 1811.
+Ludvig Manthey, who had until then owned The Lion Pharmacy in Copenhagen, served as manager of Brede Works and Ørholm from 1805 to 1811.

 Brede Textile Factory

-Johan Carl Modeweg established a textile factory in Copenhagen in 1809, after he had accidentally become the owner of a couple of weaves.
+Johan Carl Modeweg established a textile factory in Copenhagen in 1809, after he had accidentally become the owner of a couple of handlooms.
 The number of weaves had ten years later grown to 16.
 He had by 1832 run out of space at his old address and therefore decided to move his operations out to the hydropower at Brede Works.
 He bought the complex in a partnership with other investors but became its sole owner in 1835.

 Modeweg passed's son J.E.
-Modeweg (1813-1869) became a partner in the company in 1849 and became its sole owner following his father's death in 1849.
-His widow continued the operations for a few years after his death but sold it in 1872 to Carl Albeck (1830-1905) and William Salomonsen (1842-1900).
+Modeweg (1813–1869) became a partner in the company in 1849 and became its sole owner following his father's death in 1849.
+His widow continued the operations for a few years after his death but sold it in 1872 to Carl Albeck (1830–1905) and William Salomonsen (1842–1900).
 Albeck sold his share of the company to Salomonsen in 1879.
-Edmund Daverkosen (1854-1918) became a partner in 1887 while Carl C. Jensen (1853-1922) became an associés.
+Edmund Daverkosen (1854–1918) became a partner in 1887 while Carl C. Jensen (1853–1922) became an associés.
 300 workers worked at the factory by 1888.
 The company was in 1895 converted into a limited company (aktieselskab)) with Daverkosen and Jensen as managing directors.
 The factory closed in 1956.